- 1 See A Game

 As devoted Clippers fans, we love to see a game at the Staples Center in downtown Los Angeles.
 Fortunately, the Lakers, Kings and Sparks also call this place home, so it’s one of the best places in town to see a game.
 LA Live--a large entertainment center--is located across the street and offers dozens of restaurants and bars to visit before or after the game.
 With so much to do in one area, it’s the ideal place to be in LA at night.

 Note: While the Angels and Ducks call themselves LA teams, they are actually located in Orange County which is about an hour south of Los Angeles.

 Yes, you can see a movie anywhere, but this is home to Hollywood, and some of the country’s most historic theaters.
 And this is where many movie premieres still take place.
 So if you’re a movie buff, seeing a film in LA is a must do.

-I’ve listed three that are located in Hollywood, making them ideal movie viewing sights for visitors.
+I’ve listed two that are located in Hollywood, making them ideal movie viewing sights for visitors.
 You can combine a movie along with iconic sights like the Walk of Fame and Hollywood Blvd.
-All three of these theaters were developed by the famous Sid Grauman in the early 1900’s.
+Both of these theaters were developed by the famous Sid Grauman in the early 1900’s.